Creating Sync Rules

 - AI Generator -- Describe what you want in plain English (Pro only)

-For your first rule, start with the Pass All Events template, which syncs everything without modification.
+For your first rule, start with the Copy All Events template, which syncs everything without modification.
 You can customize the gate function later.

 To learn more about gate functions, see the Gate Functions overview.